geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_processing.rst

 - **Service not allowed (error id: service-not-allowed)**, when the user is not authenticated or their profile has no rights to execute the service.
-Returns 401 HTTP code
+Returns 500 HTTP code

+- **Metadata not found (error id: metadata-not-found)**, when the parent metadata record doesn't exist.
+Returns 500 HTTP code